Inky-Tech-Pty-Ltd/Links/README.md

 The project envisages sets of reputational strategies that can evolve to any level of complexity.
 Thankfully, we don't have to write those strategies - we just have to write the backbone.

-However, to bootstrap the project, it seems sensible to build and release *some* agents that have *some* strategies, however rudimentary.
+However, to bootstrap the project, it seems sensible to build and release *some* agents that deploy some strategies, however rudimentary.
-To do this, the project will use examples from existing reputation systems.
+To do this, the project will harvest examples from existing reputation systems.
 Many types already exist, and some are in the public domain.
 In using this data, the project does not have to capture every nuance.
 Instead, it just needs to capture a few key 'seed' features, and ensure that the system is evolvable.